Who Qualifies for the Family Allowance

 The decedent's surviving spouse and minor children whom the decedent was obligated to support and children who were in fact being supported by the decedent are entitled to a reasonable allowance in money out of the estate for their maintenance during the period of administration.

-A.R.S. § 14-2404(A)The allowance can be paid as a lump sum or in periodic installments.
-If the surviving spouse is living, the payment goes to the spouse for the benefit of both the spouse and any minor or dependent children.
-If the spouse is not living, it goes directly to the children or to the person caring for them.
+A.R.S. § 14-2404(A)The allowance can be paid as a lump sum or in regular payments.
+If the surviving spouse is alive, the payment goes to the spouse.
+It covers the spouse along with any minor or dependent children.

 The family allowance is exempt from and has priority over all claims except expenses of administration and except the homestead allowance.